Migratory Game Bird Seasons & Regulations

 Information for Hunting Woodcock, Crow, Snipe, Rail, & Gallinule

 This is a summary of regulations about hunting migratory game birds other than waterfowl, including woodcock, crow, snipe, rail, and gallinule.
 You can read the state and federal regulations on the internet.
-The state regulations are in Title 6, New York Code of Rules and Regulations, Section 2.30.
-The federal regulations are in Title 50, Code of Federal Regulations, Part 20
+The state regulations are in Title 6, New York Code of Rules and Regulations, Section 2.30. (link leaves DEC's website) The federal regulations are in Title 50, Code of Federal Regulations, Part 20

 NOTE: For hunting these species, some migratory game bird hunting regulations do not apply.
 Please read the regulations on the Woodcock, Crow, Snipe, Rail and Gallinule Hunting page, and the General Hunting and Small Game Hunting pages.

 Help track woodcock!
 Participate in the Grouse & Woodcock Hunting Log!

 - You must purchase a hunting license.
 Visit our Hunting Licenses page for information on types of licenses available and where to purchase.

 - You must register with the Harvest Information Program (HIP) only if you are hunting waterfowl or woodcock.
 HIP registration is valid from July 1 - June 30 annually.

 - You do NOT need a federal migratory bird hunting stamp to hunt coot, crow, rail, gallinule, snipe, or woodcock.

 - Hunters aged 12-15 years are required to register with HIP, but do not need a federal migratory bird hunting stamp.